EvanDiamantidis/TryHackMe/README.md

 # TryHackMe
-A collection of adhoc notes on various TryHackMe rooms.
+A collection of notes on various TryHackMe rooms.